 - sodium sulphur; and

-Each of these has different performance characteristics which must be considered when selecting a BESS to suit a customer’s needs.
+Each has different performance characteristics and installation requirements which must be considered when selecting a BESS to suit a customer’s needs.

 - a custom-made battery bank (individual batteries installed with other components and interconnected).

 A BESS needs to suit a customer’s electricity demand profile.
 Customer installations connected to network operator distribution systems are designed to export power into the grid, while remote area supplies are not.
 BESS in remote installations may have to be integrated with wind and/or diesel generators as well as solar PV panels.

 Electrical contractors must ensure their employed electricians have been trained and are familiar with the particular BESS they are asked to install or maintain.
 BESS designers must be competent in electro‑technology and be familiar with such systems, including risk assessment methodologies.

 The following sketch depicts one typical example of a solar photo-voltaic installation with battery storage for a domestic dwelling.
 Many other designs and installations are possible to reflect site-specific circumstances.